rafaelofil/hello-ruby-on-rails/README.md

 ## Conclusion

 Ruby is a fantastic language with two paradigm was made that dynamic, confortable and enjoyed experience to code in that.
-Rails complement a language Ruby to be more perfomatic on web, revolution the mode of developer projects because it has the MVC strucured folders with possible to integrate other's framework, db's, much more!!!!
+Rails complement a language Ruby to be more perfomatic on web, revolution the mode of developer projects because it has the MVC strucured folders with possible to integrate another framework, db's, much more!!!!

 I hope u enjoy, feel free to contact me :)